 ' "Look, another man running alone," the king said, "He must be bringing good news." ' 2 Samuel 18:26

-The service on Sunday 4th April went ahead with 14 persons present and an inspiring sermon from Patrick Thomas.
-Operating in a restrictive mode as required under the Covid regulations the deacons considered it a success and decided that we will remain open for Sunday services from now on.
-The preacher on Sunday 26 th (10.30 start) will then be The Rev. Howard Jones who is well known to Mount Carmelites being our last full time minister and we look forward to seeing you there.
-But please remember to book a place by ringing Terry Beal on the Thursday before the service in order that an appropriate spacing of the chairs can be done by the deacons.
+Sunday services have been held for some weeks and we are pleased that numbers are beginning to increase.
+Operating in a restrictive mode as required under the Covid regulations the deacons consider it a success and have decided that we will remain open for Sunday services from now on.
+But if you can please book a place by ringing Terry Beal on the Thursday before the service in order that an appropriate spacing of the chairs can be done by the deacons.
+But don't hold back if you decide on Sunday morning that you can come try to come a little earlier so that the deacons can make any necessary adjustments to the seating layout.
+We will be pleased to see you

-It is planned that until instructed not to we will continue to hold services at 10.30am each Sunday.
+It is planned that unless the regulations change we will continue to hold services at 10.30am each Sunday.

 With no singing allowed a Cd will be played for the music and the words will be projected on the screen for the congregation to hum along to or silently mouth.
 No restriction on swaying or foot tapping.

-Bethel wil also continue to hold a zoom service at 4pm for the immediate future which will be led by the Rev Andy Ralph the link is:-
+Bethel Penyrheol will also continue to hold a zoom service at ,4pm on Sunday, which Mount Carmelites are welcome to join, for the immediate future which will be led by the Rev Andy Ralph the link is:-

 The radio 4 services have continued at 8.10am.

 The diaconate are meeting when decisions are required.
-Not face to face but by means of the video conferencing app 'ZOOM'.
-Currently we are considering how and when we might meet again in the Church.
-As envisaged at present it will be be constrained considerably from what we were used before lockdown.
-Jenny is drawing up some proposals which will be included in the pastoral roundup that is circulated at weekends.
-If you have any comments to make about these proposals or other matters related to the Church please do not hesitate to contact on of the deacons.
+Initially by means of the video conferencing app 'ZOOM'.
+But now masked face to face we meet again in the Church.
+If you have proposals/questions or other matters related to the Church please do not hesitate to contact one of the deacons.

 UPDATE: The pandemic put all our plans in disarray and not just ours the government as well.
-They have now put the deadline for adopting the constitution back by 10 years!
+They have now put the deadline for adopting these new constitutions back by 10 years!
 Pressure off.

 The new envelopes are pale green in colour and will start to be used from May 3rd 2021.
 Please do not use the old pink envelopes from that date.